uber/react-vis/markdown/whisker-series.md

 Type: `string|number`
 The color of the outline of the marks.
 When this value is not provided, the color attribute is used instead.
 This property can also be defined on the series level.

-#### fill (optional)
-Type: `string|number`
-The color of the inside of the marks.
-When this value is not provided the color attribute is used instead.
-This property can also be defined on the series level.

 #### size (optional)
 Type: `string|number`
-Default: 5
+Default: 0
+The size of an empty "buffer" region at the center of each mark.

+#### xVariance (optional)
+Type: `string|number`
+The size of each of the lines in the X dimension.
+Either xVariance, yVariance, or both should be specified.

+#### yVariance (optional)
+Type: `string|number`
-The size of each of the marks.
+The size of each of the lines in the Y dimension.
+Either xVariance, yVariance, or both should be specified.

 ## API Reference